'He has a big future': Family friend, BR attorney Gordon McKernan talks Mike Hollins' fight to walk again

 Hollins played football alongside McKernan's son, JG, at the University Lab School at LSU.
 According to McKernan, the two were like brothers.

 McKernan flew to Charlottesville on Wednesday with his wife and Hollins' little brother to meet Mike at the hospital.
-Although he's got a long way to go, Hollins attempted to take his first steps since the shooting, signifying a strong start to recovery.
+Friends and family said that Mike was able to walk again Thursday, the first time since the shooting.

 Hollins' former football coach at U High, Andy Martin, has also been keeping a close eye on Hollins' recovery from afar.